Stacy Davis Gates: President

 In February 2022, CTU President Jesse Sharkey announced he would not seek reelection.
 In May of that year Davis Gates and the rest of the Caucus of Rank-and-File Educators (CORE) were elected with 56% of the vote and she took office in July.

 In August 2022, she denied speculation that she would run for mayor in the upcoming 2023 election, instead endorsing CTU organizer and Cook County Commissioner Brandon Johnson.
 As president of the union, Davis Gates oversaw large contributions to Johnson's mayoral campaign; including, donating $8 per month per member's dues, to controversy and mixed support among CTU members.
 CTU contributed $2.4 million to fund the mayoral campaign, which Johnson ultimately won in an April runoff.

 In an August 2023 interview with South Side Weekly, Davis Gates expressed optimism for the union's future relationship with the mayor and elected school board.

 Personal life

 Davis Gates lives on the south side of Chicago with her husband and three children.

-In September 2023, Davis Gates faced controversy after a website published her son's name, photo and the name of the private high school at which he is enrolled.
+In September 2023, Davis Gates faced controversy when it was revealed that her son was attending a private high school, not a public school.
 Critics highlighted her past statements criticizing school choice initiatives, whereas Davis Gates highlighted her son's enrollment as representing a larger issue of disinvestment in public schools.